 We received this plant from the University of California Santa Cruz (UCSC) Arboretum in 1988 (as Westringia linifolia) and grew it from 1990 to 2002 but though we had never seen this plant to be problematic, we stopped growing this plant when we were notified by Brett Hall at the UCSC Arboretum that they were having this plant seed out widely and considered it a potential weed species.
 We do continue to grow Westringia fruticosa and several cultivars of this species including the variegated formsWestringia fruticosa 'Morning Light' and Westringia fruticosa 'Smokey' and the low growing Westringia fruticosa Mundi as well as the hybrids Westringia 'Wynyabbie Gem', Westringia 'Wynyabbie Highlight' and Westringia Blue Gem.

-The information about Westringia longifolia displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Westringia longifolia that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.